otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    1. Verifies that the receiver's instance tag of it is equal to its sender's instance tag.
 1. For each requested version, the Client receives the Prekey Ensembles and:
-   1. Checks that there are `L` number of Prekey Emsembles as stated in the "Prekey Ensemble Retrieval message".
+   1. Checks that there are `L` number of Prekey Ensembles as stated in the "Prekey Ensemble Retrieval message".
    1. Checks that there is at least one Client Profile, one Prekey Profile and one Prekey Message.
    1. Groups all Prekey Messages by instance tag.
-Subgroups the Client Profiles and Prekey Profiles from this group by the long-term public key.
+Subgroups the Prekey Profiles from this group by the long-term public key.
    1. Validates all Prekey Ensembles:
       1. Checks that all the instance tags on the Prekey Ensemble's values are the same.
       1. [Validates the Client Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#validating-a-user-profile).
       1. [Validates the Prekey Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#validating-a-prekey-profile).
-      1. Checks that the Prekey Profile is signed by the same long-term public key stated in it and in the Client Profile.
+      1. Checks that the Prekey Profile is signed by one of the long-term public keys stated in it and in the Client Profile.
       1. Verifies the Prekey Message as stated in the [Prekey Message](https://github.com/otrv4/otrv4/blob/master/otrv4.md#prekey-message) section.